 The Leiden algorithm is a recent improvement over the Louvain algorithm and consists of three phases: (1) move phase, which is similar to Louvain’s; (2) refinement phase, each community found in (1) is examined and may be split into multiple sub-communities; (3) aggregation phase, each sub-community from (2) is aggregated into a new node and assigned to an initial partition based on communities from (1). scCloud uses the leidenalg [https://github.com/vtraag/leidenalg] implementation from Vincent Traag.
 Applying the Leiden algorithm on communities detected from previous Leiden runs can further improve the modularity function24.
 Thus, following SCANPY, scCloud runs the Leiden algorithm iteratively on the graph G until Q is not further improved (n_iterations = -1).

-Analysis module: spectral community detection algorithms for fast clustering.
+Analysis module: spectral-community-detection algorithms for fast clustering.

-scCloud provides two spectral community detection algorithms: spectral-Louvain and spectral-Leiden.
+scCloud provides two spectral-community-detection algorithms: spectral-Louvain and spectral-Leiden.
 These algorithms combine the strengths of both spectral clustering and community detection algorithms --- they scale well to large data sets and produce clustering results comparable to their corresponding community detection algorithm.
 Spectral community detection algorithms run in two steps: (1) spectral clustering is used to partition cells into tens of thousands robust groups; (2) each group of cells is aggregated into one node and then either Louvain or Leiden algorithm is applied to the aggregated graph, which is much smaller than the original graph.
 We describe how step (1) works below.

 Applying the k-means algorithm on diffusion components gives us the spectral clustering39 algorithm.
 It is well known that the k-means clustering results highly depend on the initial cluster centers.
 If we run k-means multiple times with different random initial cluster centers, we will get different clustering results.
 Suppose we run k-means n times, each time finds k clusters and we denote the clustering results of ith run as Ci, which is a function mapping each cell to its cluster.
 We can partition cells into robust groups Ω={Ωj} such that any two cells in the same robust group must be in a same cluster for all n k-means runs: